binshops/laravel-blog/README.md

-# Laravel Blog Package
+# Complete Laravel Blog Package
-## Easy to install Laravel Blog Package with admin backend - With Multi-level categories
+## With Multi-level Categories and Full Text Search
 It has everything you need to quickly and easily add a blog to your laravel app.

 ### Quick and easy installation